smazzin/elevateheating/content/ductless-mini-split-installations.md

 # Heat and Cool Your Home for Less

-## Install a Ductless Mini-Split system in Beaverton, Or and surrounding areas
+## Install a Ductless Mini-Split system in Beaverton/Hillsboro and surrounding areas

 If you have an older home, there’s a strong chance that there’s no ductwork.
 We can make your life easier by installing a ductless mini-split system.
 We provide mini-split installations for clients in and around the Beaverton & Hillsboro, Oregon area.